jaw566/rust-examples/README.md

-# Playing with Rust programming
+# Some example programs in Rust - for learning purposes